CandiceDataAnalyst/BCG-Analytics/README.md

 and data scientist toolkits, and will be applicable to many different types of cases.
 We hope you will enjoy your virtual experience and get a glimpse into the exciting life of a Data Scientist at BCG GAMMA!

-This project contain four takes:
+This project contain four sections:
 ## 1: Business Understanding & Hypothesis Framing
 Understanding the business context and problem statement.
 ### Here is the background information on your task